graphprotocol/graph-node/docs/environment-variables.md

   `ipfs.cat` cache (defaults to 50).
 - `GRAPH_MAX_IPFS_CACHE_FILE_SIZE`: maximum size of files that are cached in the `ipfs.cat` cache (defaults to 1MiB)
+- `GRAPH_ENTITY_CACHE_SIZE`: Size of the entity cache, in kilobytes.
+Defaults to 10000 which is 10MB.

 ## GraphQL